Events API

 -H "Content-Type: application/json"

-Note: When paginating through events for a specific date, always include both the date and cursor parameters in subsequent requests to ensure you’re getting the next page of events for that same date.
+Note: When paginating through events, always include the same filter parameters (e.g., recordDate, eventStatus, etc.) along with the cursor parameter in subsequent requests to ensure you’re getting the next page of events with the same filters.

 JavaScript/Node.js Example

-async function getEventsByDate(accessToken, date, limit = 50) {
+async function getEventsByRecordDate(accessToken, recordDate, limit = 25) {

 try {